oracle-livelabs/adb/shared/workshops/adb-datastudio/overview/5-transform-data.md

 25. You can see that the target table is added to the end of the data flow.

-    Also note that the target table definition has been stored in transforms and if you want to recreate/edit the data flow then it will be available on the left side for drag and drop, instead of going through **Add Data Entity** dialog.
+    Please note that the target table definition has been stored in the entity list and if you want to recreate/edit the data flow then it will be available on the left side entity list for drag and drop, instead of going through **Add Data Entity** dialog.

-    Now we need to make sure target load properties are correct.
+    Now we need to make sure the target load properties are correct.
 Click on the target table in the canvas and expand the property panel by clicking on the top right corner.